Archēglyph

 Attribution when reproducing outputs

-Text extracted using Archeglyph with tesseract 5.3; clusters fit with HDBSCAN over sentence-transformers/all-MiniLM-L6-v2 embeddings.
+Text extracted using Archēglyph with tesseract 5.3; clusters fit with HDBSCAN over BAAI/bge-small-en-v1.5 embeddings.

 This is the same discipline we apply to our own writing and it makes your results reproducible.